What is oxygen therapy?

 The air we normally breathe consists of 21% oxygen, 78% nitrogen and the remainder is comprised of carbon dioxide and noble gases.
 During your Oxygen therapy session you will breathe nearly 98% oxygen for one hour.
 The majority of people will use a face mask, for children, and some adults, a clear hood is used and this is made airtight by way of a soft rubber seal that sits quite comfortably around the neck.

 The oxygen is given in a barochamber; this is an airtight vessel just like a commercial aircraft and like an aircraft the air pressure inside it is controlled.
 Depending on what you find comfortable you will breath oxygen between one and half to two times the normal atmospheric pressure found at sea level.
-The benefit of breathing pure oxygen in a pressurised environment is that your body will be able to absorb more oxygen.
+The benefit of breathing oxygen in a pressurised environment is that your body is able to absorb more oxygen.

 Research has shown that inflammation of tissue, a common factor in many neurological conditions, and in injuries, can severely reduce the transport of oxygen at a cellular level.
 This can inhibit the body’s ability to reduce the inflammation.

-Although the damage caused by neurological conditions cannot be prevented or cured by Oxygen therapy, many people throughout the world find that it reduces the severity of their symptoms.
+Although the damage caused by neurological conditions cannot be prevented or cured by oxygen therapy, many people throughout the world find that it reduces the severity of their symptoms.

 "I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukemia.
 Oxygen Treatment has been of great help for all of these.
 The first two weeks of my initial block I started to sleep better.
 Having oxygen has given me a feeling of wellbeing I had not experienced for a long time."